Learn More about This Parameter:

-The combing mode options modify the way the head moves between the printed areas of the part.
-Depending on the option you choose, you can obtain the following results:
+The combing mode modifies the way the head moves between the printed areas of the part.
+Depending on the option you choose, you can acquire the following results:

 All: The head will move over the part, which can cause longer trips but reduces the need for retractions.